hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/01_alignment.md

 The source DNA, known as NA12878, was taken from a single person: the daughter in a father-mother-child 'trio' (she is also mother to 11 children of her own) [[4](http://www.nature.com/nmeth/journal/v12/n10/fig_tab/nmeth.3505_SF4.html)].
 Father-mother-child 'trios' are often sequenced to utilize genetic links between family members.
 <img src="../img/na12878_tree.jpg" width=700>

-While the sample NA12878 was sequenced at a depth of 300x, we will only be using a subset of the dataset aligning to chromosome 20.
-The sequencing files we will be using for NA12878 sample will have a total of ~4 million paired-end reads.
+While the sample NA12878 was sequenced at a depth of 300x, we will only be using a **subset of the dataset aligning to chromosome 20**.
+The sequencing files we will be using for NA12878 sample will have a total of **~4 million paired-end reads**.

 ## QC and Alignment